- Studying Law at Yale

 The Yale Law Veteran's Association represents the interests of current and former members of the military at Yale Law School.

-Yale Law Women works to advance the status of women at YLS and in the legal profession at large.
+Yale Law Women (YLW) works to advance the status of women at YLS and in the legal profession at large.
 We create programming, resources, and mentorship opportunities to bolster women's pursuit of their professional and personal goals.

 Yale Society of International Law (YSIL) provides a comprehensive platform for YLS students to pursue their academic and professional interests in international affairs and law.
 We are a source for finding international law-related events, moot courts, mentors, careers and fellowships.